Hi-PACE/hipace/README.md

 | `ENABLE_MPI`                 | **ON**/OFF                                 | Multi-node (MPI) support |
 | `ENABLE_OMP`                 | ON/**OFF**                                 | OpenMP threads support   |
 | `ENABLE_CUDA`                | ON/**OFF**                                 | Nvidia GPU support       |

+OpenMP support and CUDA support are currently mutually exclusive.

 ## Run a first simulation and look at the results